 The colours can appear as green or pink, but have also appeared as shades of red, yellow, green, blue and violet.
 They can look like patches in the sky, scattered clouds, light streamers, arcs and rippling curtains.
 But I’m sure we can all agree, that no matter what colour they are and what they look like, they will always be a magical sight.

-Since The Great Canadian Travel Group is located in the northern hemisphere, I’ll list the top 5 places to see these wondrous lights in the Top of the World (but we can also book you to the Bottom of the World to see the Aurora Australis).
+Since The Great Canadian Travel Group is located in the northern hemisphere, that is where I will list the top 5 places to see these wondrous lights.

 - Churchill, Manitoba: This northern town is located on the shores of Hudson Bay and is world renown for their abundance of polar bears in the fall and belugas in the summer.
 But, in the winter, it offers one of the best northern lights viewing opportunities in the world.